autarc/optimal-select/README.md

       return (/data-*/).test(name) || defaultPredicate(name, value)
     },

-    // define simplified ignore patterns as a string/number/regex
+    // define simplified ignore patterns as a boolean/string/number/regex
     tag: 'div'
   }
 })
 ```

 As shown the `root` property allows to define the container element (default: `document`).
 The `skip` value allows to define a `function`, a single `node` or an `array` of nodes which should be ignored as the selector is created (default: `null`).
+With the `priority` value can the order of processed attributes be customized.
 Finally individual filter functions can be defined through `ignore`.

 ### API